Mickey Goldmill: Rocky II

 Rocky II picks up directly after the first film.
-Apollo challenges Rocky to a rematch while the two are still in the hospital; Mickey states that there will be no rematch and that, despite the decision of the judges, Balboa won the match.
-Eventually, after Apollo's efforts at publicly goading and embarrassing Rocky into a fight, Mickey again becomes his trainer for the rematch.
-For the second fight with a now-determined Apollo, he utilizes unique training methods (such as chasing and attempting to catch a chicken) to help Rocky gain speed.
-He also converts him from a left-handed fighting style to a right-handed style, in an effort to both confuse Apollo and to protect his right eye in which had suffered a detached retina during the previous match.
-The rematch takes place and, after a brutal fight that leaves both men exhausted, knocked down and clinging to the ropes in an effort to stand back up, Rocky wins the title.
+Apollo challenges Rocky to a rematch while the two are still in the hospital; Mickey states that, despite the decision of the judges, he felt Balboa won the match.
+Mickey later attends Rocky and Adrian's wedding, before returning to running his gym.
+Later, after Apollo publicly goads Rocky into a second fight, Mickey again becomes Rocky's trainer.
+For the second fight with a now-determined Apollo, Mickey utilizes old-school training methods (such as chasing and attempting to catch a chicken) to help Rocky gain speed.
+He also converts Rocky from a left-handed fighting style to a right-handed style, in an effort to both confuse Apollo and to protect his right eye in which had suffered a detached retina during the previous match.

+After Rocky's wife, Adrian, falls into a coma after giving birth to their son, Mickey stays by Rocky's side until she regains consciousness.
+Rocky quickly gets into shape under Mickey's guidance, and although Creed dominates the rematch, Rocky knocks Creed down in the 15th and final round, but also falls down himself.
+With Mickey urging him to get back up, Rocky beats the count to get back to his feet and win the title.

 Rocky III

-By the start of Rocky III, set almost five years after Rocky won the championship, Mickey has trained Rocky to a series of ten successful title defenses, before both men decide that it is time for them to retire (Mickey, now living with the Balboas in a mansion outside of Philadelphia, is suffering heart problems by this time, though he keeps this hidden from Rocky).
-As the announcement of Rocky's retirement is made, the brutal challenger James "Clubber" Lang accuses the two of avoiding him, publicly taunting Rocky and making lascivious remarks to his wife Adrian.
-Finally, Rocky agrees to face Clubber in a match which he figures will be his last title defense.
-Mickey tells him that he will have to do it alone if he decides to have a match against Clubber, later admitting that all of his challengers were hand-picked, "good fighters" but not "killers" like Clubber.
+By the start of Rocky III, set almost five years after Rocky won the championship, Mickey has trained Rocky to a series of ten successful title defenses.
+Mickey, now living with the Balboas in a mansion outside of Philadelphia, is suffering heart problems by this time (though he keeps this hidden from Rocky).

+As Rocky announce his plans to retire at the unveiling of a statue at the Philadelphia Museum of Art, the number one challenger to Rocky's title, James "Clubber" Lang accuses Rocky of avoiding him, publicly taunting Rocky and making lascivious remarks to his wife Adrian.
+Rocky agrees to face Clubber in what he believes will be his last title defense.
+Mickey refuses to train Rocky against Clubber, admitting that all of his challengers were hand-picked, "good fighters" but not "killers" like Clubber.
 He states that Rocky, when he fought Apollo, was "supernatural", "hard", "nasty" and had a "cast-iron jaw", but has now gotten "civilized" and lost the hunger that allowed him to win.
-Upon this reveal, Rocky's confidence in himself is damaged greatly, making him even more eager to accept the challenge in order to prove his worth; he convinces Mickey to train him anyway, with the promise that this would be their last match.
+Rocky's confidence in himself is shaken greatly, making him even more eager to accept the challenge in order to prove himself; he convinces Mickey to still train him, with the promise that this would be their last match.